Demerit Points: How Many Until You Lose Your Licence?

 What are demerits issued for?

-Demerit points are issued if you are caught committing a driving offence, such as speeding or driving while drunk.
-The amount of demerits you receive depends on how serious the offence was.
-For example, if you exceed the speed limit by less than 10km/h you will receive 10 demerit points.
-However, if you exceed the speed limit by more than 35km/h you will receive 50 demerit points.
+For example, if you exceed the speed limit by less than 10km/h you’ll receive 10 demerit points.
+However, if you exceed the speed limit by more than 35km/h you’ll receive 50 demerit points.

-You can get demerit points for things like:
+You can get demerit points for:

 • Speeding